 The squadron had three platoons of mounted riflemen and one platoon of gunners with four heavy machine guns carts, each harnessed to three beautiful, alert and full blooded ponies.

-The next 2nd lieutenant, whose name I can’t remember, was good looking, tall, slender, somewhat English looking with a pipe in his mouth and inseparable from his cane.
+There was a 2nd lieutenant, whose name I can’t remember, he was good looking, tall, slender, somewhat English looking with a pipe in his mouth and inseparable from his cane.
 He spoke very good French and English and looked splendid on his horse.

 Another 2nd lieutenant was Staszek M, a clerk, a good countryman of medium height.
 Apart from his glasses he had no distinguishing physical features.
 We had shared a few drinks and he was later to become my horse riding teacher.

 There was a machine gun engineer from Katowice with a double barrelled name; pleasant, very intelligent and we shared similar views.
 He was of stocky build, average height, good looking but with a face scarred by smallpox.
 He was good for the soldiers; he liked them and they him.

 In the cavalry, and later in the commissariat, Sergeant Major Mazański ruled – a short, thick-set, and fairly resourceful man, who roared so much that after a week he could only give orders in a hoarse whisper!
 He had a good manner but one bad habit: carting an ill-natured, little black dog everywhere, which once almost bit me.
 However, he considered it to be his mascot.